mambawopieman/notes/README.md

 - Today's programming wisdom: "Code is read far more often than it's written.
 Strive for clarity and readability to make your code maintainable and understandable by others, including your future self."

 In practice, this means adhering to consistent formatting standards, using descriptive variable names, writing comments that explain intent and complex logic, and avoiding unnecessary complexity.
 Always remember that you're not just coding for the computer, but also for the humans who will interact with your code now and in the future.
 This approach fosters collaboration, reduces bugs, and accelerates development cycles.

+# 2024-03-12
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In the realm of coding, this translates to writing clean, readable, and maintainable code that solves problems efficiently without unnecessary complexity.
+It reminds us to favor well-structured designs, avoid premature optimization, and strive for elegance in our solutions, which not only benefits ourselves but also those who will read and build upon our code in the future."

+Another programming adage for today could be: 'Code is read much more often than it is written.'
+This emphasizes the importance of clarity and readability in programming, as your code will likely have a longer life through maintenance and collaboration than the time it takes to initially write it.